zellat451/pyjump/README.md

 ---

 ## How to use
 1. Run the application (`pyjump.exe`.
-Create a shortcut for later if you need to.)
+Create a shortcut for later if you need to).
+The first time launch may take a moment as it initializes the spreadsheet.
 2. Connect to your Google account (if not already done)
 3. Click the button `scan Whitelist` to start scanning the `mainDrives` for their folders recursively.
 This may take some time.
 	- After scanning a Whitelist entry, its property `LastChecked` will be set to the current date utc, midnight.